 When the forward column of 7th Armoured exited town in Wittmann’s direction, his company awaited in ambush.
 As the column passed Wittmann’s Tiger charged forward on its own, and the rest is history.

 In short: Wittmann’s Tiger wiped out the column, charged into town by itself, knocked out many more tanks, half-tracks, and soft skin vehicles before the rampage was finally put to an end by a British anti-tank gun.
 While their Tiger was knocked out and the town remained in British hands Wittmann and his crew escaped town unscathed in exchange for smashing the spearhead of the 7th Armoured Division.
-In other words, Wittmann had almost single handedly stopped Perch in its tracks.
+In other words, Wittmann had played a major role in stopping Perch in its tracks.

-Later German attempts to retake Villers-Bocage (before the British abandoned their Perch gains altogether) met worse results, but Wittmann’s initial attack had been an overwhelming success, and he was credited with 21 tank kills, not including a much larger number of other vehicles.
+Later German attempts to retake Villers-Bocage (before the British abandoned their Perch gains altogether) met worse results, but Wittmann’s initial attack had been an overwhelming success, and he was credited with 21 tank kills, not including a much larger number of other vehicles; take those number with a grain of salt, “kill claims” by both sides are almost always exaggerated.
 He and his crew walked to Panzer-Lehr’s HQ where they commandeered a schwimmwagen and returned to their battalion’s Panzer repair workshop.

 The most interesting part of the whole episode to me is that Wittmann gave an interview mere hours after the action.